australia outback

 Dangerous Australian animals

-Get to know them - avoid any risk
+Get to know them - avoid any risks

 You heard about the dangerous Australian animals?
 Read sensational articles in the media about man-eating crocodiles and sharks?